FintechPaymentsWalletEnd-to-endBehavioral UX

 A clear foundation survives the pivot.

-The business shifted from tap-to-pay to barcode scan-and-pay mid-development.
-Because the redesign was anchored in real user problems, the pivot extended the work instead of restarting it.
+Mid-build, the business swapped tap-to-pay for barcode scan-and-pay.
+Because the redesign was anchored in real problems, the pivot extended the work instead of restarting it.

 WHAT I'D DO DIFFERENTLY

-I'd add a round of in-store usability testing before public launch.
-The office sessions caught most of the language and structural problems, but the in-store speed and clerk-visibility gaps only surfaced once the employee beta hit the register.
-Testing in context earlier would have shaped the barcode pivot before the business asked for it.
+I'd run in-store usability testing before public launch, not after.
+The office sessions caught the language and structure problems, but the speed-at-the-register and clerk-visibility gaps only surfaced once the employee beta hit the counter.
+Testing in context earlier would have shaped the barcode pivot before the business had to ask for it.

 LOOKING AHEAD